WoutStruys/WoutStruys/README.md

 - 👋 Hi, I’m @WoutStruys
 - 👀 I’m interested in 3D-Printing, Home Automation
-- 🌱 I’m currently studying for a Bachelor of Applied Computer Science
+- 🎓 I have a Bachelor's degree in Applied Computer Science
+- 💼 I’m currently working at PXL Smart ICT

 <!---
 WoutStruys/WoutStruys is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.